-Office: D. W. Johnston Center, Room 204 Telephone: (931) 363-9854 E-mail: gnewton@martinmethodist.edu
+Office: D.W.
+Johnston Center, Room 204 Telephone: (931) 363-9854 E-mail: gnewton@martinmethodist.edu

-Professors: Ermert Associate Professors: Brown, McKenney, Newton, Stephenson Assistant Professors: Wakefield.
-Instructors: Wilson, Dunne,
+Associate Professors: Brown, McKenney, Newton, Stephenson Assistant Professors: Wakefield Instructors: Wilson, Dunne

 The Division of Business offers a progressive business program that combines professional preparation with a strong liberal arts foundation.
 Business programs prepare students for a variety of professional careers in business, government, or the private sectors and/or to pursue graduate studies.
-The majors offered within the Division of Business are designed to provide an education that stresses written and oral communication skills, technical competence, moral awareness, and ethical values.
+The programs offered within the Division of Business are designed to provide an education that stresses written and oral communication skills, technical competence, moral awareness, and ethical values.

-The Division of Business offers the bachelor's degree with majors in: Accounting, Business, Management Information Systems, and Sport Management.
-Each program is directed by a Program Coordinator.
-Students interested in a major within the Division of Business should consult the appropriate Program Coordinator as listed below:
+The Division of Business offers the Bachelor of Business Administration degree with areas of emphasis in: Accounting, Management, Management Information Systems, and Sport Management.
+Each emphasis area is directed by a Program Coordinator.
+Students interested in a program within the Division of Business should consult the appropriate Program Coordinator as listed below:

-Accounting - Paula Stephenson Business - William McKenney Management Information Systems - Nan Wakefield Sport Management - Tim E. Wilson
+Accounting - Paula Stephenson Management - William McKenney Management Information Systems - Nan Wakefield Sport Management - Tim E. Wilson